hiaga/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Az.RecoveryServices.md

 This method returns the list of jobs when the operation is complete.

 ### [Get-AzRecoveryServicesBackupPolicy](Get-AzRecoveryServicesBackupPolicy.md)
-Lists of backup policies associated with Recovery Services Vault.
+Provides the details of the backup policies associated to Recovery Services Vault.
-API provides pagination parameters to fetch\r\nscoped results.
+This is an asynchronous\r\noperation.
+Status of the operation can be fetched using GetPolicyOperationResult API.

 ### [Get-AzRecoveryServicesBackupProtectableItem](Get-AzRecoveryServicesBackupProtectableItem.md)
 Provides a pageable list of protectable objects within your subscription according to the query filter and the\r\npagination parameters.